aws-fargate-pricingfargate-pricing-calculator

 What is a Fargate pricing calculator?

 A Fargate pricing calculator estimates AWS container costs based on vCPU, memory, and storage configuration.
-It calculates monthly expenses for ECS and EKS workloads running on Fargate, helping you compare On-Demand vs Spot pricing and x86 vs ARM architectures before deployment.
+It calculates monthly expenses for ECS and EKS workloads running on Fargate, helping you compare On-Demand pricing and ARM architecture options before deployment.

 How do I calculate Fargate costs?